 To get the best home loan deal possible, you need to ask yourself a number of questions.
 The most beneficial questions to ask are those that ensure that you are getting the soundest rate possible over the lifetime of your loan.
 Lets look at four of these questions now.

 Most borrowers dont know what their home loan interest rate is.
 Many also do not feel that rate changes make a significant difference to their home loan repayments.
-However, the truth of the matter is that a change of .25 of a percent significantly increases the total amount of interest that you will repay on your home loan over its term.
-For example, if you borrow $500,000 for a home over 25-years at 5 percent, then your monthly repayments will be $2,923.00.
+However, the truth of the matter is that a change of .25 of a percent significantly increases the total amount of interest that you will repay your home loan over its term.
+For example, if you borrow $500,000 for a home over 25-years at 5%, then your monthly repayments will be $2,923.00.
 Over the 25-year term, you will pay back $376,885.00 in interest.
-However, if your rate of interest is 4.5 percent, over 25-years you will pay back $2,779.00 per month and $333,749 in interest.
+However, if your rate of interest is 4.5%, over 25-years you will pay back $2,779.00 per month and $333,749 in interest.
 Therefore, by paying just .5 of a percent less in interest you are saving yourself $144.00 per month and $43,136.00 over the term of your home loan.

 To review interest rates, use a search engine online and type in compare home loans.
 Always go by the comparison rate when considering home loans.
 This rate gives you an accurate indication of the cost of the home loan over the loan term, as it includes fees, charges, and other home loan costs.